FatimaMarq14/2143-OOP/Assignments/README.md

 ## Assignments

+The following are the assignments and Programs that we turned in throughout the semester.

 |  #  | Folder Link   | Assignment Description  |
 | :-: | -----------   | ----------------------- |
 |  1  | [A05](A05/)   | WSL Set Up              |